poyzn/heroes_api/README.md

  Each time you'll get in response body a JSON object with persisted data or with error and corresponding http status.
  For more information please access [Apipie documentation](http://localhost:3000/apipie).
- Use the next credentials:
- - username: `heroes`
- - password: `heroes`

 ## Admin panel